amerkay/wildamer.com/content/project/wordpress-beacon-crm-multi-currency-donation-forms.md

 - Donors land on **one** URL.
 The site **chooses the right currency automatically** based on the user's IP location, but still lets donors override it.
 - **UTM data sticks for months**, not just for the first pageview and syncs to Beacon Payment and Subscription record types.

 The plugin I created does exactly that.
-It's published on my GitHub @ [amerkay/wp-beacon-multi-currency-forms](https://github.com/amerkay/wp-beacon-multi-currency-forms).
-It's published under the GPLv3 open source license.
+It's published on my GitHub @ [amerkay/wp-beacon-multi-currency-forms](https://github.com/amerkay/wp-beacon-multi-currency-forms), under the GPLv3 open source license.
 Totally free to use, modify and redistribute.

 ## The £15,000 Question: Why Beacon Forms are great?